If You Meet an Elephant

 As an educator, Debbie offers a variety of tutoring and mentorship services for pre-prep to Year 8 in: Literacy, English, writing, creative writing, short stories and poetry competitions.

 It is Debbie’s vision to ignite and foster a passion in youngsters to read and value books, write creatively and explore the arts.
-We do this by offering school holiday workshops full of engaging fun.
+We do this by offering school term and holiday workshops full of engaging fun.

 I think kids would enjoy coming to these workshops.
 I know I did.
 They are fun.
 You get to learn how to do interesting and cool art and writing.